shivaji43/lingo.dev/cmp/compiler/src/translators/lingo/README.md

 ## Examples

-See `lcp-translator.test.ts` for working examples.
+See `lingo-translator.test.ts` for working examples.

 ## Related